IRIS Area and International Studies Awards for Incoming Graduate Students

 Grant Details:

-These are grants of $5,000 to be used in the first 3 years of the recipient’s career at UW-Madison.
+These are grants of $5,000 to be used in the first 3 years of the recipient’s career at UW-Madison to support a specific period of international fieldwork or development of language or cultural competence off the UW-Madison campus.
+These awards are not intended to be used as flexible research funds.

 Timing:

-Nominations for 2024-2025 grants were due by Wednesday, February 14, 2024.
+Nominations for 2025-2026 grants are now open!
+The nomination deadline is 11:59 pm on Friday, February 14.
 The review committee will aim to notify nominating units by early March of its decisions so that programs can inform selected incoming students.

 Nomination Procedure: